katreinhart/askify-api-v2/README.md

 written in Go by [katreinhart](kat.reinhart@gmail.com)

 ## Askify is a question queue built for students at Galvanize.
-This API is my independent study project for WDI Q4 and is implemented in Go using the Gorilla toolkit and no web framework (because Go doesn't need a web framework!)
+This API is my independent study project for WDI Q4 and is implemented in Go using the Gorilla toolkit for parsing URL tokens and the Negroni framework for handling middleware.

 ### Getting started
 1. You will need [Go](http://golang.org) installed to run this project.